 2. Drink less alcohol.

 “This means no more than one drink per day,” says Anne McTiernan, MD, PhD, the director of the Prevention Center at the Fred Hutchinson Cancer Research Center in Seattle and coauthor of Breast Fitness: An Optimal Exercise and Health Plan for Reducing Your Risk of Breast Cancer.
 “Alcohol use increases your risk for breast cancer.”
 Sadly, this doesnt mean you can “save up” a weeks worth of drinks for a big Saturday night on the town.

 3. If you have children, breast-feed them for at least six months.

 Some studies suggest that breast-feeding may slightly lower breast cancer risk, particularly if a woman continues breast feeding for one and a half to two years.
 A recent study by researchers at the Fred Hutchinson Cancer Research Center showed that breast feeding for six months or longer reduced the risk of low grade, slow-growing breast cancer by 20%, while the risk of triple-negative disease was cut by 50%.

 Limit your intake of red meat to 4 ounces (about the size of a deck of cards) per day on average, says Dr. McTiernan.
 She also recommends avoiding meats such as sausages and bologna.
 “The chemicals that are used to process the meats have been found to cause several kinds of cancers,” she notes.

 Strive also to eat 10 servings of fruits and vegetables a day and minimize your intake of high-calorie foods such as sugary drinks, juice, desserts, and candies, as well as refined breads and chips.

-5. If you’re at high risk of getting breast cancer, ask your doctor whether you’re a good candidate for chemoprevention.
+5. If youre at INVALID ARTICLE ID, ask your doctor whether youre a good candidate for chemoprevention.

 6. Stay active.